-Outcome 3.1 Enhanced local and national reforms on PFM, urban planning and land management - Number of gaps and possible improvements identified and drafted as policy recommendations ind possible improvements identified and drafted as policy Number of reforms that have been adopted by the local government and/or endorsed in national reforms and initiatives 6 recomm issued 3 green/w endorsed 2 reforms 6 recommendations issued 3 green/white papers endorsed 2 reforms Progress according to relevant outputs achievement On track Output 3.1.1 Recommendations (e.g. for the Building Law) for enhancing and implementing detailed plans for extension and inner-city areas.
-Based on the project's learnings, technical assistance and suggestions were provided to MoHUUC in regards to the draft of the Unified Building Law update specifically on the newly introduced article 25 relevant to land readjustment project in Egypt.
-The project team has conducted several meetings with H.E. the Minister to present and discuss these practice- based suggestions stemming from the project's learnings.
+Result/Indicator Baseline Target Achievements to date Assessment Status Outcome 3.1 Enhanced local and national ref orms on PFM, urb an planning and land mana ngement - Number of gaps and possible improvements identified and drafted as policy recommendations - Number of reforms that have been adopted by the local government and/or endorsed in national reforms and initiatives N/A 6 recommendations issued 3 green/white papers endorsed 2 reforms Progress according to relevant outputs achievement On track Output 3.1.1 Recommendations (e.g. for the Building Law) for enhancing and implementing detailed plans for extension and inner-city areas.
+Based on the project's learnings, technical assistance and suggestions were provided to MoHUUC in regards to the draft of the Unified Building Law update specifically on the newly introduced article 25 relevant to land readjustment projects in Egypt.
+The project team has conducted several meetings with H.E. the Minister to present and discuss these practice-based suggestions stemming from the project's learnings.
 On track Output 3.1.2 Recommendations (e.g. for the Building Law) from the project regarding cadastral and land registration systems.
 No progress Output 3.1.3 Policy recommendations (e.g. for the Building Law) to improve compliance with building regulations and detailed plan implementation.
 No progress Output 3.1.4 Strategy and recommendations for mainstreaming investment planning on the local level.
 No progress